jbillmann/isomorphic-javascript-example/README.md

 # Isomorphic JavaScript using React
-A simple, isomorphic JavaScript example using React and Node.js.
+The most simplistic, isomorphic JavaScript example using React and Node.js.

 ## Install